 In the modern age, with the rise of digital products and a more global business landscape, we’ve seen an increase of not only the complexity of operations but the creation of operational roles within the teams that build digital products attached to specific disciplines or areas.

 DevOps, ProductOps, DesignOps, ResearchOps, PeopleOps, DataOps… the list of ops roles seem to be endless, and as I’m writing this, I’m pretty sure that another two or three were created.
 Why do we see this sudden surge in ops-related roles?

 The reasons may differ slightly between organizations, but generally, it’s because they have identified the need for their teams to focus more on the “what” and less on the “how”.
 This is where the operations teams play a fundamental part by having a group of people looking more at the operational side of the work.

 This is when ops roles become fundamental.
-All of a sudden there is a need to have a person or team focused on continuous improvement of practices, systems, infrastructures and capabilities.
+All of a sudden, there is a need to have a person or team focused on the continuous improvement of practices, systems, infrastructures, and capabilities.
 Being efficient in the way we deliver, innovate or build capabilities becomes just as important as the work on the actual product.

 However, for most organizations, there is still a lot of uncertainty on when, where, and how to add an ops role.
 Which ops role does the team need and what should the size be?
 In the next part, we’ll look at where the roles overlap.